-UCLA’s admission rate fell to 18.2 percent from 20.1 percent last year.
-Applications surged 7.5 percent to more than 86,000, as admission levels held steady.
+UCLA’s admission rate, which fell to 18.2 percent from 20.1 percent last year, reflected the school’s growing profile and popularity.
+Applications surged 7.5 percent to more than 86,000, while admission levels held steady.

 Admissions officials said the shrinking acceptance rate reflects national trends for elite institutions.